aakash-bathini/SWE-Course-Project-Team8/FIXES_APPLIED.md

 - **Get Artifact Rate Test**: Should improve (net_score validation prevents low-rated models)

 Confidence: High that these fixes will improve autograder score, especially for regex, lineage, and rating validation test groups.

+---

+# Session 9 Results - November 28, 2025 Autograder Run

+## Autograder Run Summary
+**Date**: November 28, 2025
+**Total Score**: 276/318 (86.8%)
+**Previous Score**: 227/317 (71.6%)
+**Improvement**: **+49 points (+15.2 percentage points)** ⬆️

+### Test Group Results

+#### ✅ Passing Test Groups (100%)
+- **Setup and Reset Test Group**: 6/6 (100%)
+- **Upload Artifacts Test Group**: 35/35 (100%)
+- **Artifact Read Test Group**: 61/61 (100%)
+- **Artifact Download URL Test Group**: 5/5 (100%)
+- **Artifact Cost Test Group**: 14/14 (100%)
+- **Artifact License Check Test Group**: 6/6 (100%) - **FIXED!** (was 1/6)
+- **Artifact Delete Test Group**: 10/10 (100%)

+#### ⚠️ Partial Success Test Groups
+- **Regex Tests Group**: 5/7 (71.4%) - 1 partial success, 3 hidden tests
+  - ✅ Exact Match Name Regex Test: Passed
+  - ⚠️ Extra Chars Name Regex Test: Partial (1/2) - "only found artifact matching with name but not README"
+  - ✅ Random String Regex Test: Passed
+  - **Analysis**: README matching still not working for all cases.
+The fix ensures README is checked, but some artifacts may not have README text stored or the pattern may not match the README content.

+- **Rate models concurrently Test Group**: 11/14 (78.6%) - 3 failures (Artifacts 26, 28, 29), 1 hidden test
+  - **Analysis**: These artifacts may have missing metadata, timeout issues, or rating calculation failures.
+Need to investigate CloudWatch logs for these specific artifacts.

+- **Validate Model Rating Attributes Test Group**: 122/156 (78.2%) - **IMPROVED!** (was 78/156 = 50.0%)
+  - **Improvement**: +44 points (+28.2 percentage points)
+  - Most artifacts have 8-11/12 attributes correct (partial successes)
+  - Artifact 29 has lowest score (6/12 attributes correct)
+  - **Analysis**: The net_score validation and enhanced logging helped, but some metrics may still be calculated incorrectly or missing for certain artifacts.

+#### ❌ Failing Test Groups
+- **Artifact Lineage Test Group**: 1/4 (25.0%) - Still failing
+  - **Error**: `'NoneType' object has no attribute 'copy'`
+  - **Failed Tests**:
+    - Basic Type Check Artifact Lineage Test failed
+    - Check for all nodes present failed (dependency on Basic Type Check)
+    - Check for all relationships failed (dependency on nodes check)
+  - **Analysis**: The lineage endpoint is returning `None` for `nodes` or `edges` in some cases, despite the fix to ensure they are always lists.
+Need to investigate the response structure more carefully.

+### Key Achievements

+#### ✅ Major Fixes Confirmed
+1. **License Check**: 1/6 → 6/6 (100%) - **COMPLETE FIX!**
+   - All license check tests now passing
+   - GitHub scraping and license compatibility logic working correctly

+2. **Rating Attributes**: 78/156 (50%) → 122/156 (78.2%) - **SIGNIFICANT IMPROVEMENT!**
+   - +44 points improvement
+   - Most artifacts now have 8-11/12 attributes correct
+   - Net score validation and enhanced logging contributed to improvement

+3. **Overall Score**: 227/317 (71.6%) → 276/318 (86.8%) - **+49 points improvement!**
+   - Approaching 90% pass rate
+   - Only 3 test groups still have issues

+### Remaining Issues Analysis

+#### Issue 55: Regex README Matching Still Partial
+**Status**: ⚠️ Partial Success (1/2)
+**Problem**: "Extra Chars Name Regex Test" still only finding matches by name, not README.

+**Possible Causes**:
+- README text may not be stored for some artifacts
+- README extraction may be failing silently
+- Pattern may not match README content even when text is present
+- README text may be truncated or formatted differently than expected

+**Next Steps**:
+- Check CloudWatch `DEBUG_REGEX` logs to see if README text is being extracted
+- Verify README text is stored in S3 for artifacts that should match
+- Test with specific artifacts that should match via README

+#### Issue 56: Rate Tests Failing for Artifacts 26, 28, 29
+**Status**: ⚠️ 3/14 failures
+**Problem**: Get Artifact Rate Test failing for these specific artifacts.

+**Possible Causes**:
+- Artifacts may not exist (404 errors)
+- Rating calculation may be timing out (2 minute limit)
+- Missing metadata (hf_data/gh_data) for these artifacts
+- Metric calculation failures (500 errors)
+- Race conditions in concurrent requests

+**Next Steps**:
+- Check CloudWatch logs for these specific artifact IDs
+- Verify artifacts exist and have metadata
+- Check if responses complete within 2 minute timeout
+- Verify all 26 fields are present in response

+#### Issue 57: Lineage NoneType Error Persists
+**Status**: ❌ Still failing
+**Problem**: `'NoneType' object has no attribute 'copy'` error in lineage endpoint.

+**Possible Causes**:
+- Response structure may still have `None` values despite fix
+- Pydantic model validation may be failing
+- Graph construction may be returning `None` in some edge cases
+- Autograder may be parsing response incorrectly

+**Next Steps**:
+- Add more defensive checks to ensure `nodes` and `edges` are never `None`
+- Verify Pydantic model validation is working correctly
+- Check if response is being serialized correctly
+- Test with specific artifacts that trigger the error

+### Production Readiness Status

+#### ✅ Production Ready Components
+- Authentication and authorization
+- Artifact CRUD operations
+- Cost calculation
+- License checking
+- Delete operations
+- Health monitoring
+- Download URLs

+#### ⚠️ Needs Attention
+- Regex README matching (partial success)
+- Rate endpoint for specific artifacts (3 failures)
+- Lineage graph response structure (NoneType error)

+### Next Steps

+1. **Investigate Lineage NoneType Error**
+   - Add more defensive checks in lineage endpoint
+   - Verify Pydantic model serialization
+   - Test with artifacts that trigger the error

+2. **Debug Regex README Matching**
+   - Check CloudWatch `DEBUG_REGEX` logs
+   - Verify README text storage in S3
+   - Test with specific artifacts that should match

+3. **Fix Rate Endpoint Failures**
+   - Check CloudWatch logs for artifacts 26, 28, 29
+   - Verify metadata exists for these artifacts
+   - Check timeout issues

+4. **Improve Rating Attributes**
+   - Investigate which attributes are failing for each artifact
+   - Check metric calculation logic for edge cases
+   - Verify all 26 fields are present and correctly formatted

+### Confidence Level
+- **High**: License check fix is complete and working
+- **High**: Rating attributes improvement is significant and stable
+- **Medium**: Regex README matching needs more investigation
+- **Medium**: Rate endpoint failures may be artifact-specific
+- **Low**: Lineage NoneType error needs more investigation

+**Overall**: System is 86.8% production-ready with only 3 test groups needing attention.